SimLab Group Vision

 There is a growing body of evidence indicating that various aspects of research can pose challenges to your mental well-being.
 These specific factors include:

-It’s important to recognize that most researchers encounter some level of these issues (Joyce can tell you all about it).
+It’s important to recognize that most researchers encounter some level of these issues (Joyce is happy to share her experiences).
 Everyone in the group is strongly encouraged to proactively prioritize their mental well-being.
-Joyce will do everything necessary to make sure you have the necessary time and resources for achieving success in your research.
-If anything is causing undue stress or hindering your potential, please don’t hesitate to reach out to Joyce or any of the postgraduate tutors in the department for assistance.
+Joyce will do everything possible to make sure you have the necessary time and resources for achieving success in your research.
+If anything is causing undue stress or hindering your potential, please don’t hesitate to reach out to Joyce or anyone in the department for assistance.
 Additionally, please familiarize yourself with the available resources on campus, which can be found at http://counseling.gatech.edu/.
 We are committed to helping you access the appropriate support networks to ensure your well-being.
-Do not hesitate to check in every once in awhile.
+Please do not hesitate to check in every once in awhile.

 THE BASICS